Browsers and the Web

 That can make the browser magical or frustrating—depending on whether it is doing the right thing!
 But that also makes a browser a pretty unusual piece of software, with unique challenges, interesting algorithms, and clever optimizations.
 Browsers are worth studying for the pure pleasure of it.

 What makes that all work is the web browser’s implementations of inversion of control, constraint programming, and declarative programming.
 The web inverts control, with an intermediary—the browser—handling most of the rendering, and the web developer specifying rendering parameters and content to this intermediary.
 For example, in HTML there are many built-in form control elements that take care of the various ways the user of a web page can provide input.
 The developer need only specify parameters such as button names, sizing, and look-and-feel, or JavaScript extension points to handle form submission to the server.
 The rest of the implementation is taken care of by the browser.
-Further, these parameters usually take the form of constraints between relative sizes and positions of on-screen elements instead of specifying their values directly;Constraint programming is clearest during web page layout, where font and window sizes, desired positions and sizes, and the relative arrangement of widgets is rarely specified directly. the browser solves the constraints to find those values.
+Further, these parameters usually take the form of constraints between the relative sizes and positions of on-screen elements instead of specifying their values directly;Constraint programming is clearest during web page layout, where font and window sizes, desired positions and sizes, and the relative arrangement of widgets is rarely specified directly. the browser solves the constraints to find those values.
 The same idea applies for actions: web pages mostly require that actions take place without specifying when they do.
-This declarative style means that from the point of view of a developer, changes “apply immediately,” but under the hood, the browser can be lazy and delay applying the changes until they become externally visible, either due to subsequent API calls or because the page has to be displayed to the user.For example, when exactly does the browser compute HTML element’s styles?
-Any change to the styles is visible to all subsequent API calls, so in that sense it applies “immediately.”
-But it is better for the browser to delay style re-calculation, avoiding redundant work if styles change twice in quick succession.
+This declarative style means that from the point of view of a developer, changes “apply immediately”, but under the hood, the browser can be lazy and delay applying the changes until they become externally visible, either due to subsequent API calls or because the page has to be displayed to the user.For example, when exactly does the browser compute HTML element styles?
+Any change to the styles is visible to all subsequent API calls, so in that sense it applies “immediately”.
+But it is better for the browser to delay style recalculation, avoiding redundant work if styles change twice in quick succession.
 Maximally exploiting the opportunities afforded by declarative programming makes real-world browsers very complex.

 There are practical reasons for the unusual design of a browser.
-Yes, developers lose some control and agency—when pixels are wrong, developers cannot fix them directly.Loss of control is not necessarily specific to the web—much of computing these days relies on mountains of other peoples’ code.
+Yes, developers lose some control and agency—when pixels are wrong, developers cannot fix them directly.Loss of control is not necessarily specific to the web—much of computing these days relies on mountains of other people’s code.
 But they gain the ability to deploy content on the web without worrying about the details, to make that content instantly available on almost every computing device in existence, and to keep it accessible in the future, mostly avoiding software’s inevitable obsolescence.

 To me, browsers are where algorithms come to life.
-A browser contains a rendering engine more complex and powerful than any computer game; a full networking stack; clever data structures and parallel programming techniques; a virtual machine, an interpreted language, and a JIT; a world-class security sandbox; and a uniquely dynamic system for storing data.
+A browser contains a rendering engine more complex and powerful than any computer game; a full networking stack; clever data structures and parallel programming techniques; a virtual machine, an interpreted language, and a just-in-time compiler; a world-class security sandbox; and a uniquely dynamic system for storing data.

-And the truth is—you use the browser all the time, maybe for reading this book!
+And the truth is—you use a browser all the time, maybe for reading this book!
 That makes the algorithms more approachable in a browser than almost anywhere else, because the web is already familiar.

-The role of the browser
+The Role of the Browser

 The web is at the center of modern computing.
 Every year the web expands its reach to more and more of what we do with computers.
 It now goes far beyond its original use for document-based information sharing: many people now spend their entire day in a browser, not using a single other application!
 Moreover, desktop applications are now often built and delivered as web apps: web pages loaded by a browser but used like installed applications.Related to the notion of a web app is a Progressive Web App, which is a web app that becomes indistinguishable from a native app through progressive enhancement.
-Even on mobile devices, apps often embed a browser to render parts of the application UI.The fraction of such “hybrid” apps that are shown via a “web view” is likely increasing over time.
+Even on mobile devices, apps often embed a browser to render parts of the application user interface (UI).The fraction of such “hybrid” apps that are shown via a “web view” is likely increasing over time.
 In some markets like China, “super-apps” act like a mobile web browser for web-view-based games and widgets.
-Perhaps in the future both desktop and mobile devices will largely be a container for web apps.
+Perhaps in the future both desktop and mobile devices will largely be containers for web apps.
 Already, browsers are a critical and indispensable part of computing.

 So given this centrality, it’s worth knowing how the web works.
-And in particular, it’s worth focusing on the browser, which is the user agentThe User Agent concept views a computer, or software within the computer, as a trusted assistant and advocate of the human user. and the mediator of the web’s interactions, which ultimately is what makes the web’s principles real.
-The browser is also the implementer of the web: Its sandbox keeps web browsing safe; its algorithms implement the declarative document model; its UI navigates links.
+And in particular, it’s worth focusing on the browser, which is the user agentThe user agent concept views a computer, or software within the computer, as a trusted assistant and advocate of the human user. and the mediator of the web’s interactions, which ultimately is what makes the web’s principles real.
+The browser is also the implementer of the web: its sandbox keeps web browsing safe; its algorithms implement the declarative document model; its UI navigates links.
 Web pages load fast and react smoothly only when the browser is hyper-efficient.

-Browsers and you
+Browsers and You

 This book explains how to build a simple browser, one that can—despite its simplicity—display interesting-looking web pages and support many interesting behaviors.
 As you’ll see, it’s surprisingly easy, and it demonstrates all the core concepts you need to understand a real-world browser.
 The browser stops being a mystery when it becomes code.